-I am a behavioral and spatial ecologist, science communicator, and documentary filmmaker.
-I believe that transforming ecological knowledge into effective conservation decision-making requires exchanging information across disciplines and cultural barriers.
-For this reason, I aim to transform science into stories that can inform wildlife management by making information about the natural world more engaging and accessible to the scientific and non-scientific community.
+Jaclyn is a behavioral and spatial ecologist, science communicator, and project leader.
+She believes transforming ecological knowledge into effective conservation decision-making requires exchanging information across disciplines and cultural barriers.
+For this reason, she transforms science into stories that inform environmental management by making information about the natural world more engaging and accessible to the scientific and non-scientific community.

 Richard Jackson Photography